menu

 Garland - Honeyville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Garland - Honeyville’s overall crime rate is lower than average for the country.

-Being a small town, Garland - Honeyville does not have a public transit system used by locals to get to and from work.
+Garland - Honeyville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Garland - Honeyville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.90% of adults in Garland - Honeyville having a bachelor's degree or advanced degree.